Femme Fatale (song)

-"Femme Fatale" is a song by American rock band the Velvet Underground from their 1967 debut album The Velvet Underground & Nico, with lead vocals by Nico.
+"Femme Fatale" is a song by American rock band the Velvet Underground from their debut studio album The Velvet Underground & Nico (1967), with lead vocals by German singer Nico.

 Background

 The song was composed in the key of C major.
 At the request of Andy Warhol, band frontman Lou Reed wrote the song about Warhol superstar Edie Sedgwick.
 According to Reed, the title was inspired by Warhol saying, about Sedgwick, "Oh, don't you think she's a femme fatale, Lou?"

 The song was recorded with vocals by Nico.
 Guitarist Sterling Morrison said of the title:

 [Nico] always hated that.
 Nico, whose native language is minority French, would say "The name of this song is 'Fahm Fatahl'."
 Lou and I would sing it our way.
 Nico hated that.
 I said, "Nico, hey, it's my title, I'll pronounce it my way".

 "Femme Fatale" was recorded at the Scepter Studios in New York in April 1966 while the studio was still under construction.
 It was released as a B-Side to "Sunday Morning" in December 1966.
 The following year it was included in their debut album The Velvet Underground & Nico.
 A 1969 live recording of the song was included in Bootleg Series Volume 1: The Quine Tapes released in 2001.